amcharts/amcharts-wp/readme.txt

 7. The chart shortcodes are replaced with the actual charts when page renders.

 == Changelog ==

+= 1.2.4 =
+* Chart popup will now open faster since it uses built-in "thickbox" and in-line code rather than `<iframe>`.
+* Some PHP warnings has been fixed in debug mode.
+* Plugin now uses CodeMirror library bundled with WP if available.

 = 1.2.3 =
 * CodeMirror dependency is no longer included in all Admin pages, just the ones that are related to amCharts.